top of page

 20210116_204725 (3).jpg

-books for adults and children.
-In terms of fiction, I most enjoy
+crime.
+In terms of fiction, I most enjoy historical fiction, crime

 What genres do you NOT edit?

-I also will not edit anything that presents a discriminatory agenda based on ethnicity, religion, or gender identity, unless it is to rebuke such an agenda and teach the reader why such behavior is wrong.
+I also will not edit anything that presents a discriminatory agenda based on ethnicity, religion, or gender identity, unless it is to rebuke such an agenda and teach the reader why such behavior is offensive and unjust.

 I do all of my editing work electronically.
 In Microsoft Word, I employ the Track Changes and Comments features so you will have complete control over every change that actually gets made.
 You are the author and your name is on the book’s cover, so I believe that ultimately, it is up to you to decide which of my changes you accept via Track Changes.
 However, if a change was made to correct style, grammar, spelling, punctuation, or is simply a typo, it’s in the author’s best interest to make the change.
 Otherwise, if it ends up in the published work, we both look bad.
 For errors that I notice occurring consistently (i.e., a spelling or punctuation error), rather than marking each one, I will make a note for you to make a universal change.